suniala/clotoe/README.md

-# A Twisted Game of Tic-Tac-Toe
+# Clo-Toe - A Twisted Game of Tic-Tac-Toe

+See the game live at [kosmik.kapsi.fi/clotoe](http://kosmik.kapsi.fi/clotoe/).

-Practising Clojure and Reagent.
+This a personal project for practising Clojure and Reagent.

 ## Build